stepancar/articles/articles/color-channel-mapping/src/index.md

 [![mapping](./webgl-channel-map-filter/0xe50914_0x1877f2_0x34a853.png)](./webgl-channel-map-filter/0xe50914_0x1877f2_0x34a853.png)

-let bind it to our theme selector
+let's bind it to our theme selector
 ```javascript
 paleteSelector.addEventListener("change", () => {
     filter.use();